falcosecurity/falco-website/content/en/docs/getting-started/linux-quickstart.md

 ### Lima setup for Apple silicon (M1/M2)
 This section explains how to create an Ubuntu 22.04 VM on Apple computers running M1 silicon (as opposed to Intel).

-If you are unsure what processor your Apple machine is running, you can find out by clicking the Apple icon in the upper left, and choosing "About this Mac".
+If you are unsure what processor your Apple machine is running, you can find out by clicking the Apple icon in the upper left and choosing "About this Mac".
 The first item listed, Chip, tells you what silicon you're running on

-* Install Brew according to the projects documentation
+* Install Brew according to the project's documentation

 * Use Brew to install Lima